Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Use traditional shipping methods

-cardboard shipping box on a blue backgroundcyano66/getty images
+cardboard shipping box on a blue background

 Best for: Buyers and sellers

-If you’re selling an item, don’t mail it before the buyer has paid for it.
-“If you don’t receive payment before shipping, you probably never will,” says Ramzan.
-Case in point: Nonpayment and nondelivery scams cost victims over $300 million in 2023, according to the FBI’s Internet Crime Report.
+Can’t get around shipping?
+Get a verifiable tracking number and monitor your item’s progress.
+And if you’re selling an item, don’t mail it before the buyer has paid for it.
+“If you don’t receive payment before shipping, you probably never will,” Ramzan says.
+Case in point: Nonpayment and nondelivery scams cost victims nearly $800 million in 2024 (the latest data available), according to the FBI’s Internet Crime Report.

 Report scammers